brookelove/java-sandbox-/README.md

 Used data algorithms to reverse a doubly linked node.

+## Week 03

+Working with Binary Trees!
+Creating a binary tree depending on the list!

 ## Contributions

 Since this is a reposityory on homeowrk please do not clone and try to bettewr my code.
 This is my first time working with Java.
 If you have any tips an dtricks that I might benefit from please don't hesitate to reach out and shoot me a message!